tomlqc/about-quantum/source/index.rst

 * :ref:`online/index:Online Resources`
 * :ref:`biblio/index:Bibliography`

-Read also about the :ref:`Story <about/story:The Story>` of these notes.
+Read also about the :ref:`Story <about/story:The Story>` behind these notes.

 .. ---------------------------------------------------------------------------